davidusb-geek/emhass/docs/forecasts.md

 ### Example using the Nordpool integration

-The Nordpool integration provides spot market electricity prices (consuption and production) for the Nordic, Baltic and part of Western Europe.
+The Nordpool integration provides spot market electricity prices (consumption and production) for the Nordic, Baltic and part of Western Europe.
 An integration for Home Assistant can be found here: https://github.com/custom-components/nordpool

 After setup the sensors should appear in Home Assistant for raw `today` and `tomorrow` values.